Maasin Cathedral: Golden Jubilee Celebration

+National Shrine status

+On July 6, 2024, the Catholic Bishops Conference of the Philippines announced that the cathedral will be elevated to the status of National shrine, along with the Shrine of Our Lady of Mercy in Novaliches, Quezon City.
+The elevation rites were held on August 14, 2024, presided by Cardinal Jose Advincula.

 Patroness

-In the City of Maasin, Southern Leyte, known for its scenic tourist spots, especially for nature lovers, the people developed a strong devotion to the venerated image of Our Lady of the Assumption.
+The people of Maasin developed a strong devotion to the venerated image of Our Lady of the Assumption.
 For centuries, numerous miracles were reported through her intercession, most well known is the protection of her chosen city from different calamities.
-There were two images of the Our Lady of the Assumption enshrined in her Cathedral in Maasin City, the original wooden image and the ivory altar and processional image.
+There were two images of the Our Lady of the Assumption enshrined in her Cathedral in Maasin City: the original wooden image and the ivory altar and processional image.